rsukhanov/task-manager-api/README.md

 npm run test:separate-db
 ```

-or run test on the main database:
+or run test with the main database:

 ```bash
 npm run test